Ahmed-Elkollaly/ahmed-elkollaly.github.io/_posts/2025-07-19-make-your-work-visible-lessons-from-a-quiet-contributor.md

 date: 2025-07-19
 ---

-> "Great work is only as valuable as it is visible."

-Many of us believe that if we do good work, people will notice.
-But the truth is, if your work isn’t seen, it’s as if it never happened.

----
+We often assume good work speaks for itself.
+It doesn’t.

+If people don’t see it, understand it, or connect it to their needs, it disappears.

-## The Missed Moment: When Good Work Goes Unnoticed
+## The Missed Moment
 Early in my career, I worked hard on a tool I believed would improve how my team worked.
 I put in the hours, tested everything, and launched it.

 Then I realized no one was using it.